 Question: And where is the fourth, fifth degree?

 Instructor: It is in the middle parts of the glyph.
-If you go on to chicagognosis.org, we have a transcription for Calm Abiding: The Stages of Serenity: the fourth and fifth stages apply to when the monk is in front of the fire and a pair of cymbals I believe.
+We have a transcription for Calm Abiding: The Stages of Serenity: the fourth and fifth stages apply to when the monk is in front of the fire and a pair of cymbals I believe.
 There is a rabbit that appears on top of the elephant.
 That is the fourth degree.
 The fifth degree is just above that.
 So, if you look at the transcription in our gnostic meditation course, you can see how the fourth and fifth degrees are related to the left side of the curve of that path.

 Question: So on your website, you have a description of what that means?
 The rabbit on top of the elephant?
 You have descriptions of what that means.